San Diego synagogue shooter avoids death penalty with plea

 In the federal case, sentencing has been set for Dec.
 28. Defense attorneys and prosecutors are also recommending a term of life in prison, plus 30 years, according to the plea.

 Federal prosecutors had said previously that they would not seek the death penalty, and Friday’s plea agreement finalized that decision.
+In July, the Justice Department halted all federal executions after an unprecedented run of capital punishment in the Trump administration, though the order didn’t prohibit prosecutors from seeking the death penalty.
+Attorney General Merrick Garland, who has said he has reservations about the death penalty, issued the moratorium as officials conduct a review of the government’s policies and execution protocols.

 Earnest opened fire with a semi-automatic rifle during the last day of Passover services in April 2019 at Chabad of Poway, northeast of San Diego.
 The attack killed 60-year-old Lori Gilbert-Kaye and wounded three others, including an 8-year-old girl and the rabbi, who lost a finger.